Embeddability of joinpowers, and minimal rank of partial matrices: Introduction and main results

 \subsection{Some motivation}

 \talkno{This subsection is formally not used below.}

-The classical Heawood inequality gives a lower estimation for a number $g$ such that the complete graph $K_n$ on $n$ vertices embeds into the sphere with $g$ handles.
+The classical Heawood inequality provides a lower estimation for a number $g$ such that the complete graph $K_n$ on $n$ vertices embeds into the sphere with $g$ handles.
 A higher-dimensional analogue of the Heawood inequality is the K\"uhnel conjecture on embeddings.
 In a simplified form it asks for an analogous estimation of the `complexity' (i.e., of $\dim H_k(M;\Z_2)$) of a $2k$-manifold $M$ into which the union of all $k$-faces of $n$-simplex is embedded.
 See the detailed discussion of the conjecture in \cite[Remark 1.3]{DS22}, cf. \cite[\S4]{Ku23}.

-Recent results on the conjecture work not only for embeddings but for $\Z_2$-embeddings (\cite[Theorem 1]{PT19}, \cite{DS22}, see \cite{KS21} for a simplified direct proof of \cite[Theorem 1]{PT19}).
-These results involve a necessary condition for $\Z_2$-embeddability of certain $k$-complexes to $2k$-manifolds (the `only if' parts of Theorems \ref{t:embntfs}--\ref{t:embntfg} and \ref{t:embntfk}; the `only if' part of Theorem \ref{t:embntfg} is proved similarly but was not stated).
+Recent results on the conjecture work not only for embeddings but for $\Z_2$-embeddings (\cite[Theorem 1]{PT19}, \cite{DS22}; see \cite{KS21} for a simplified direct proof of \cite[Theorem 1]{PT19}).
+These results involve a necessary condition for $\Z_2$-embeddability of certain $k$-complexes to $2k$-manifolds (the `only if' parts of Theorems \ref{t:embntfs}, \ref{t:embntf} and \ref{t:embntfk}; similarly one proves the `only if' part of Theorem \ref{t:embntfg}, which part was not stated).
 This condition is stated (implicitly in \cite{PT19} and explicitly in \cite{DS22, KS21}) in terms of finding the minimal rank of a matrix with certain relations on its entries, and having a certain special form.
-So this condition is related to the low rank matrix completion problem, and to the Netflix problem from machine learning. \emph{Our main result} is the sufficiency of this condition\talkno{ (the `if' parts of Theorems \ref{t:embntfs}--\ref{t:embntfg} and \ref{t:embntfk})}.
-See surveys \cite{\aronly{DGN+, }Sk22n, DS22p}, and the references therein.
+So this condition is related to the low rank matrix completion problem, and to the Netflix problem from machine learning. \emph{Our main result} is the sufficiency of this condition\talkno{ (the `if' parts of Theorems \ref{t:embntfs}--\ref{t:embntfg} and \ref{t:embntfk})}. \aronly{See survey \cite{DGN+} and the references therein.}

 \talkonly{ } Known results on embeddability of $k$-complexes in $2k$-manifolds are described in \cite[Remark 1.1.7.bc]{Sk24}.
-Some motivations for studies of $\Z_2$-embeddability are presented in \cite[Remark 1.1.1.a]{KS21e}.
+Some motivations for studies of $\Z_2$-embeddability are presented in \cite[\S1.2]{Sk24}.
 The particular case of $\Z_2$-embeddability of graphs to surfaces is actively studied\talkno{, see survey \cite{Sc13} and recent papers \cite{Ky16, FK19, Bi21}}.